salvois/LargeXlsx/README.md

     XlsxWriter Write(decimal value)
     XlsxWriter Write(int value)

-Besides the value to write into the cell, `Write` optionally accepts another parameter representing the ID of the style (see Styling) to use to style the cell being written.
+Besides the value to write into the cell, `Write` optionally accepts another parameter representing the `XlsxStyle` (see Styling) to use to style the cell being written.
 This cannot be changed after the cell has been written.

     XlsxWriter Write(XlsxStyle style)
     XlsxWriter Write(string value, XlsxStyle style)